mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

 This is the discovery method used in the sample [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py) for access the Redis service from within the cluster at `redis.marathon.l4lb.thisdcos.directory:6379`.

+Named virtual IP addresses provide the following advantages:
-Named VIPs load balance the IP address/port pair using an intelligent algorithm to ensure optimal routing of the traffic in relation to the original requestor, and also provide a local caching layer for high performance.
-They also allow you to give your apps meaningful names and select a specific port.
-Because of these advantages over Mesos-DNS,in most cases you should use named virtual IP addresses for service discovery in DC/OS.
+- Load balancing for the IP address/port pair can use an algorithm that optimizes traffic routing in relation to the original requestor.

+- The virtual IP address provides a local caching layer for high performance.

+- You can give your apps meaningful names and select a specific port.

+Because of these advantages over Mesos-DNS, in most cases, you should use named virtual IP addresses for service discovery in DC/OS.

 # Next steps
 You know how to use service discovery to connect to your application from within your DC/OS cluster, and have learned about the two mechanisms for service discovery available in DC/OS.